isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 To cancel and request for a refund of your booking:

-1. Login to your Safe Travel Concierge (STC) account, navigate to ‘My Trips’ and choose the specific trip that you wish to cancel.
+1. Login to your <a href="https://safetravel.changiairport.com/" target="_blank">Safe Travel Concierge (STC) account</a>, navigate to ‘My Trips’ and choose the specific trip that you wish to cancel.
-2. If you do not have a STC account, please request for assistance to cancel and refund your booking by emailing swabtest.refund@changiairport.com.
+2. If you do not have a STC account, please request for assistance to cancel and refund your booking by emailing <a href="mailto:swabtest.refund@changiairport.com" target="_blank">swabtest.refund@changiairport.com</a>.

 Note: Bookings not cancelled up to 7 days after the scheduled booking date will be automatically refunded.
 All cancellations and refunds are subjected to a S$3 fee.